jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

-  The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU.
+  The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU, and only supported by Apple Silicon.
 Jellyfin will always fallback to software decoding for it.
 Consider upgrading such video to H.265 / HEVC 10-bit (Main 10 profile).

   :::